frne/woodworking/speakerstand/README.md

 **A speaker stand for my Bowers & Wilkins 606 Speakers**

 This repository contains plans for my recent "I want to build my own speaker stands" project.
-This is about woodworking and has nothing to do with programming or it ;)
+This is about woodworking and has nothing to do with programming or IT.
+Also I'm a bloody amateur who has basically no idea of woodworking, so use at your own risk ;)

 ![Overview](images/v3_3-overview.png)

 ![Side](images/v3_3-side.png)

 Speaker Specs